-To provide opportunities and venues for artists that foster social and political creative practices, while engaging and educating audiences through contemporary art.
+To provide opportunities and venues for artists that foster social and political art practices, while engaging and educating audiences through artist-run culture and contemporary art.

 TNG’s Main Space gallery and washroom are barrier free, the single stall washroom is gender neutral.